 Distinguishing Between Fertilizers

 One of the easiest ways to figure out nutrient content in fertilizer is to remember that fertilizers are categorized by the amounts of nitrogen, phosphorus and potassium, or the N-P-K ratio.
 The highest nitrogen fertilizer, ammonium nitrate, contains the ratio of 33-0-0 or 34-0-0, but this is only to be used in special soil and growth conditions.
-Similarly, the balanced fertilizer, as the name implies, contains a balance of all three nutrients in a ratio of 6-6-6, 8-8-8 or 10-10-10.
+Similarly, a balanced fertilizer, as the name implies, contains a balance of all three nutrients in a ratio of 6-6-6, 8-8-8 or 10-10-10.

 Vegetables that have a medium or balanced nitrogen requirement include chicory, asparagus, eggplant, lettuce, garlic, onion, squash, pepper, tomato and sweet corn.
 A balanced nitrogen ratio in fertilizers is 16-16-16.

-Nitrogen for Fruit Bearing Vegetables
+Nitrogen for Fruit-Bearing Vegetables

 The fruit-bearing vegetables such as eggplant, cucumber, pepper, melon and tomato need a good dose of nitrogen in order to start off a healthy plant.
-But later as the fruit starts to form they need a fertilizer that has high concentrations of potash.
+But later as the fruit starts to form, they need a fertilizer that has high concentrations of potash.

-Tips for Fertilizing the Vegetable Garden
+Tips for Fertilizing Vegetable Gardens

 The easiest way to fertilize is to use a good quality commercial fertilizer made specifically for vegetable gardening.
-Generally, the leafy vegetables and corn need greater quantities of nitrogen, the pod and fruit crops require more phosphorus, and the root vegetables need an extra kick of potash.
-Unless the soil is markedly deficient in the important nutrients it is often not important to use special fertilizers for the different vegetables in smaller gardens.
+Generally, leafy vegetables and corn need greater quantities of nitrogen, the pod and fruit crops require more phosphorus, and the root vegetables need an extra kick of potash.
+Unless the soil is markedly deficient in the important nutrients, it's often not important to use special fertilizers for the different vegetables in smaller gardens.
 However, in large commercial vegetable crops, the soil analysis is targeted to match specific crops.